Get a No Obligation Cash Offer or Home Value

 Q: Can I Sell My Deceased Parent’s House Without Probate?

-A: In many cases, no — probate is required before you can legally sell a deceased parent’s home.
-The exception is if the property was:
+A: In most situations, no — probate is required before you can legally sell a deceased parent’s home.
+The exceptions are if the property was:

 • Held in a revocable living trust